Toltar/Toltar/README.md

-### Sup fellow hackers, my name is Matt 👋
+# Hello fellow hackers, my name is Matt 👋

-I am a former NASA and current DAT solutions as a Full Stack Software Engineer.
+I am a Full Stack Software Engineer.
 Throughout my career, I have been tasked with focusing on data driven applications where numbers are crunched in all sorts of fun ways.

 *This profile is a WIP*